pythops/oryx/Readme.md

 ## 💡 Prerequisites

-A Linux based OS.
+#### A Linux based OS.

+Ideally with Linux kernel version 6.10 or higher to ensure all the features to work properly.

 > [!NOTE]
+> If you're using Debian or Ubuntu, ensure you're on the following minimum versions:
+>
+> - Debian: Version 13 (Trixie) or newer
+> - Ubuntu: Version 24.04 (Noble) or newer

+#### Fonts

-> You might need to install [nerdfonts](https://www.nerdfonts.com/) for the icons to be displayed correctly.
+You might need to install [nerdfonts](https://www.nerdfonts.com/) for the icons to be displayed correctly.

 ## 🚀 Installation